markd2/RandomLearning/SPM/readme.md

         - Package.swift, readme.md, Sources/, Tests/
     - be sure to add to target's frameworks/libraries/etc
     - "it demands a test target for every module"
+    - bugs:
+      - it goes through the hoops of doing ios availability, when it could have done     platforms: [.iOS(.v15_0)],
+      - "don't worry about error on missing AbstractCoordinator" - did not get that.
+      - "delete the storyboard reference as shown below", but there is no below that shows it.

 ## SPM DSL TLA